-For example, a healthcare company may require a data center to store patient related information.
-The supplier can use any portion of their data center, however because of a privacy and security provision in the contract, these restrictions essentially require the supplier to use a specific asset to comply with the terms of the contract.
+For example, a healthcare company may pay a data center to store patient-related information.
+While the supplier may use any portion of their data center, a privacy and security provision in the contract essentially requires the data center to use a specific asset to comply with the terms of the contract.

-An identified asset must be physically distinct, which could be an entire asset or a portion of an asset.
-Examples include a building as a physically distinct asset or a floor within the building itself.
+An identified asset must be physically distinct, which could be the entire asset or just a portion of an asset.
+Examples include a building or a floor within the building itself.

 Another interesting example is a billboard in a stadium.
-If the contract specifies the use of a specific billboard for use of advertisements, then it is physically distinct.
+If the contract specifies the use of a specific billboard for advertising purposes, then it is physically distinct.